amang8662/Get-Coordinates-From-Google-Map-URL/README.md

 # Get-Coordinates-From-Google-Map-URL
-Get Location Coordinates From Google Mpa URL using Javascript
+Get Location Coordinates From Google Map URL using Javascript